 Regarding everything as difficult means understanding that there is no effortless way, and that we are called to expend our effort in the service of what needs to happen whether we want to or not.
-If you think that’s easy, hop in the saddle.
-Take it for a ride.
+If you think that’s easy, hop in the saddle, and tell them to open the chute.

 Midwives assist in birth as it is happening.
 They do not beat virgins into delivering.